UDEMY charge on bank statement: what it is and how to verify it

 Reference their refund policy

-Udemy, Inc.'s refund window is Udemy says eligible course purchases can qualify for a refund within 30 days, while subscription and Udemy Business billing terms can differ by plan..
+Udemy, Inc.'s refund window is Udemy says eligible course purchases can be refunded within 30 days, while subscription plans generally do not offer the same 30-day satisfaction guarantee unless required by applicable law..

 Policy: View Refund Policy